TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-22 - Increases required level up experience of GLA Scud Launcher by 50% <a name='link__20220722__727_scud_launcher_required_xp'></a>
 **Changes**

-- **TWEAK**: Increases the required level up experience of the GLA Scud Launcher by 50%, from 100 200 400 to 150 300 600.
+- **TWEAK**: The required level up experience of the GLA Scud Launcher is increased by 50%, from 100 200 400 to 150 300 600.
 This is more in line with other long range vehicles.

 **Links**